sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 At fourth degree, we begin to see **overlap** between the tails of the two distributions.
 The *Related* curve moves closer to the zero threshold, and its lower tail overlaps slightly with the upper tail of the *Unrelated* distribution.
-This marks the point where duo-only comparisons begin to lose perfect discriminatory power.
+This marks the point where duo-only comparisons begin to lose significant discriminatory power.

-However, **if additional relatives were included**, even one related of the MP or the reference individual, the likelihood would accumulate more genetic data, shifting the *Related* curve rightward and restoring a clean separation.
+However, **if additional relatives were included** -even a single extra related of the MP-, the likelihood would accumulate more genetic data, moving the *Related* curve rightward and restoring a clean separation.

 ---